 Need Help with a realistic way to manage and organize your home?
 My friend Hilary has an insanely helpful class called The Organized Home which will take you room by room with practical organization steps, and the best part?
 Less cleaning and clutter in the long run!

-Minimalism is having a hot moment right now (have you done the Marie Kondo method yet?) not only because people realize material objects are not a path to authentic happiness but because being surrounded with less has been shown to reduce stress, create a deeper appreciation for what you already have, and calm the chaos of raising a family.
+Minimalism is having a hot moment right now (side note… have you tried the Marie Kondo method yet?
+I literally got rid of 10 bags of clothes in one day) not only because people realize material objects are not a path to authentic happiness but because being surrounded with less has been shown to reduce stress, create a deeper appreciation for what you already have, and calm the chaos of raising a family.